Kilmarnock: Economy

-Archibald Finnie and his family lived at Springhill House (now a nursing home) near the Grange Academy.
-They owned many coal mines, pits and other companies in Springside and other places.
-John Finnie Street is named after one of the family.
-Shoes were also a major product for some time: Saxone had a factory in the town on the site where the Galleon Leisure Centre now stands and was the largest shoe production factory in operation in Scotland with a staff base of 1,000 employees at the plants peak.
-Kilmarnock had one of the earliest tram railways in the world, running to Troon over the (recently restored) Laigh Milton viaduct.
+Coal was mined within the vicinity of Kilmarnock, with former mines being located within the areas of Grange, Bonnyton and Portland.
+Quarrying took place at areas such as Dean, Holm and elsewhere, with clay works for bricks and tiles being produced in Gargieston.
+Clay was also made into sanitary ware at Hillhead, Longpark and Bonnyton, with the produced products being exported extensively from Kilmarnock.
+Garden produce relied on the establishment and operation of a number of nurseries within Kilmarnock, namely at Westmoor, Holmes, Burnside, New Park and New Pit, despite the towns heavy reliance on heavy industry for economic strength.
+Kilmarnock had one of the earliest tram railways in the world, running to Troon over the recently restored Laigh Milton viaduct.
 The Glasgow & South Western Railway set up their works here, producing nearly 400 locomotives by the time it was absorbed by the London, Midland & Scottish Railway in 1923.
 Some work continued, but heavy repairs were sent to St Rollox.
 Locomotive repairs finished in 1952, and the works closed in 1959.
 Nevertheless, locomotives are still made by Brodie Engineering, as well as the maintenance of existing diesel and electric multiple units.
 From 1949 self-propelled combine harvesters were built in Kilmarnock in a large Massey-Harris factory on the outskirts of the town.
-It later became Massey Ferguson, and closed in 1978.
+It later became Massey Ferguson, and closed in 1980.
 Glenfield and Kennedy still survives, albeit with a fraction of its former workforce, which at its height numbered in the thousands.